Submitting the Common App: Your 6-Step Checklist

 5. Show multiple dimensions of yourself.

 If this particular college requires supplemental questions and essay(s), keep reading through to those.
-Do these additional essays effectively show new parts of your story that we didn’t get from the main part of the application, or do they merely retread old territory?
-If they repeat content from your personal statement and activities list, you might want to re-draft some of your short essays so that they reflect different aspects of your personality, interests, and accomplishments…while still remaining compatible with the portrait we painted of you in those previous core sections.
+Do these additional essays effectively show new parts of your identity and story that we didn’t get from the main part of the application—or do they keep hitting the same three or four notes you’ve already established elsewhere?
+If they rehash a fair amount of content from your personal statement and activities list, you might want to re-draft some of your short essays so that they reflect diverse aspects of your personality, interests, and accomplishments…while still aligning with the snapshot we presented of you in those other core sections.

-6) If you made any major edits during your first review, review the entire PDF again!
+6) If you made any major edits during your first read-through, revisit the entire PDF again!

-If you’ve done anything to meaningfully change your application, the inconvenient truth is that you need to go through this checklist one more time for your new and improved app.
-I know rereading isn’t the most exciting, but you don’t want to leave things up to chance when it comes to your college future.
+If you’ve done anything to meaningfully change your application, I hate to break it to you, but… you really do need to go through this checklist one more time for your new and improved app.
+I know rereading your own words isn’t the most thrilling way to spend your time, but you don’t want to leave things up to chance when it comes to your college future.
+You didn’t come this far and work this hard to let a few typos or an off-key sentence jeopardize your whole app.

-After you’ve checked each item off this list, you’re ready to submit with confidence.
+After you’ve checked each item off this list, congratulations! you’re ready to submit with confidence.

-Make sure you use this process for each new school’s app, as each of the various supplemental essays add up to slightly different overall pictures of you!
-Good luck, and remember, I can help you with whichever step(s) of the college process you’d like expert guidance on.
+Make sure you use this process for each new school’s app, as each of the various supplemental essays add up to slightly different versions of you!